AdobeDocs/experience-platform.en/help/query-service/use-cases/get-meaningful-signals.md

 ## Activate your segment for an email campaign

 Once you have built your segment, you are ready to activate it to a destination.
-For the purpose of this use case you are recommended to use Adobe Campaign.
+For the purpose of this use case, you are recommended to use Adobe Campaign.
 Information on [connecting to Adobe Campaign](../../destinations/catalog/email-marketing/adobe-campaign.md) can be found in the destinations catalog documentation.

 <!-- I do not have enough information to finish off this use case -->